MicrosoftDocs/win32/desktop-src/uxguide/text-ui.md

     In this example, the context of the UI is already very clear; there is no need to add main instruction text.

--   **Be concise—use only a single, complete sentence.** Pare the main instruction down to the essential information.
+-   **Be concise use only a single, complete sentence.** Pare the main instruction down to the essential information.
 If you must explain anything more, consider using a supplemental instruction.
 -   Use sentence-style capitalization.
 -   **Don't include final periods if the instruction is a statement.** If the instruction is a question, include a final question mark.
 -   **For progress dialogs, use a gerund phrase briefly explaining the operation in progress,** ending with an ellipsis.
 Example: "Printing your pictures..."